Basic Tactics for Basic Kommando Part III

 - Maneuver Team assaults through the enemy, ventilates enemy, kicks weapons away, pushes through.

-- Teams reach their designated limits of advance, cross-load ammo and water, treat casualties, and gather intel from dead enemy and the site.
+- Teams reach their designated limits of advance, cross-load ammo and water, treat casualties, and gather intel from dead enemies and the site.

 That’s basically it on the attack.
 It can be scaled up to squad or platoon, but more often than not you either won’t have those numbers, or you have enough experience to transcend this series.